-Melody Uyanga Ramsay, is a summer 2020 graduate from the Glasgow School of Art with a First Class BA (Hons) in Fashion Design.
+Melody Uyanga Ramsay, is a 2020 graduate from the Glasgow School of Art with a First Class BA (Hons) in Fashion Design.
 Alongside coursework she was also the Lead Representative for the School of Design and Deputy Warden at Blythswood House.

 Born in rural Mongolia to a Mongolian Mother and Scottish Father, Ramsay uses her mixed-cultural heritage as a key reference in her work.
 She dissects the politics of aspiration, informed by fashion as an intuitive means to understanding identity constructs such as heritage.

 Whilst studying at the Glasgow School of Art, Ramsay completed her placement in the Concept Design Department at Ralph Lauren in New York City, assisted in the facilitation of FENDI Roma; Artisans of Dreams and has exhibited at solo and group shows at The 75thRoyal Open, The Rozelle Estate, 16 Nicholson Street Gallery, The McLennan Galleries, COLAB and The Art School.
-Her work has appeared in editorials of publications such as Vogue Italia, LOVE Magazine, The Skinny, Suke Ban, The National, The Metro and The Guardian.
+Her work has appeared in editorials of publications such as Vogue Italia, LOVE Magazine, The Skinny, Glass Magazine, The National, The Metro and The Guardian.

 As you start to figure out her visual language; her rigorous process of conceptual research becomes evident as a form of figurative expression, transporting you with tailored British narratives and a homage to Mongolian horse-riding attire.
 This melting-pot of culture forces to overwhelm and define you.
 Through her critical theory research, she has developed a design process that involves a rich cross-pollination of sources, bringing together literary, material and visual charms.